sasdallas/reduceOS/README.md

 # Known Bugs
+- **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
+Unsure if bug with QEMU or code.
 - ACPI does not initialize, gets stuck in a loop on handling APIC.
 - **Severe:** Multitasking never calls the handlers - working on a solution.
 - When printing BUILD_DATE to the serial console, it is not printed properly.
 Possibly a bug with printf_putchar's `%u` handler.